1993 World Trade Center bombing: Reopening and cost

 The South Tower did not reopen for tenants until March 18, 1993, (the World Trade Center Observation Deck reopened on April 17, 1993) while the North Tower remained closed until April 1, 1993.
 The cost to repair both buildings was estimated at $250 million.
 The Vista International Hotel at 3 World Trade Center remained closed until November 1, 1994, after extensive repairs and renovations that amounted to $65 million.
-The concourse level was reopened on March 27, 1993, while the parking garage reopened on September 1, 1993, for some government employee's vehicles.
+The concourse level was reopened on March 27, 1993, while the parking garage reopened on September 1, 1993, for some government employees’ vehicles.
 Commercial tenants' employees were not allowed until spring 1994.
 Also, new security measures were introduced including identification tags for approved cars and drivers, surveillance cameras and a barrier rising out of the roadway to stop rogue vehicles.

-Even though the Windows on the World at the North Tower's 107th floor wasn't damaged, the explosion damaged receiving areas, air-conditioning system, storage, and parking spots used by the restaurant complex.
+Even though Windows on the World on the North Tower's 107th floor wasn't damaged, the explosion damaged receiving areas, the air-conditioning system, storage, and parking spots used by the restaurant complex.
 As a result, the restaurant was forced to shut down.
-As the Port Authority decided to hire Joseph Baum, the restaurant's original designer, to renovate the space at a cost of $25 million, reopening was delayed until June 26, 1996.
-Cellar in the Sky reopened after Labor Day of that same year.
+The Port Authority decided to hire Joseph Baum, the restaurant's original designer, to renovate the space at a cost of $25 million.
+The restaurant reopened on June 26, 1996 and Cellar in the Sky reopened after Labor Day of that same year.